 3. Oh My Zsh

 Oh My Zsh is an open-source framework for managing a Zsh configuration that comes with lots of useful functions.
 It is designed for developers working with the command line.
 When creating the tool, the developer focused on keeping it simple for people who are new to the command-line environment, but those who need advanced functions can choose among various plugins, helpers, themes etc. As for now, there are more than 200 plugins for different technologies, and over 1000 contributors keep working on the project.

 Homebrew is “the missing package manager for MacOS”, as the authors call it.
-Its purpose is quick installation of freely usable open source tools from binary packages.
-Its lead maintainer, Mike McQuaid, says that it is particularly useful for developers, as it offers the quickest and easiest way to find and install commonly used developer tools, or to create your own Homebrew packages.
+Its purpose is quick installation of freely usable open-source tools from binary packages.
+Its lead maintainer, Mike McQuaid, says that it is particularly useful for developers, as it offers the quickest and easiest way to find and install common developer tools or to create your own Homebrew packages.

 Play Framework helps you build applications with Java and Scala.
-Easy and lightweight, it allows to speed up development process.
-See your amends applied right away, and test websites and apps easier – all you need is a text editor and a web browser.
-The app is designed for both web and mobile apps and allows to use the massive ecosystem of Java: most of libraries can be used with Play Framework.
+Easy and lightweight, it allows to speed up the development process.
+See your amends applied right away and test websites and apps easier – all you need is a just text editor and a web browser.
+The app is designed for both web and mobile apps and allows for using the massive ecosystem of Java: most of libraries can be utilizedwith Play Framework.